Information On Memphis Tap WaterRSS

 Source Of Memphis Drinking Water

-The tap water Memphis uses for drinking, cooking, recreation and industry comes from the Memphis Aquifer, it is a natural underground reservoir located from 350 to 1,100 feet below ground surface.
+Memphis tap water comes from the Memphis Aquifer, which is a natural underground reservoir located from 350 to 1,100 feet below ground surface.
 It is a part of a larger system of aquifers extending to a depth of 2,600 feet.
 The aquifers are composed of layers of clay, sand and gravel that act as a natural filter to remove many impurities from the water, which is contained within the sands.
 The wells connected into this system are commonly known as “artesian wells” because they draw the naturally purified water to the surface by releasing the built-up pressure which forces the water up the well like liquid through a straw.

 Disinfection Byproducts (DBPs) In Memphis Drinking Water